llaine/cubieboard2-archlinux/README.md

 ### Troubleshooting

-The name of the two partition of your card might be like `sdb0p1` and `sdb0p2`, in that case you need to change the line in the script adding a `p` before `1` (for example line 75 or 89)
+The name of the two partition of your card might be like `mmcblk0p1` and `mmcblk0p2`, in that case you need to change the line in the script adding a `p` before `1` (for example line 75 or 89)

+That way : `mount /dev/$dev 'p1' /tmp/arch`

 Enjoy !